robertjskelton/robertjskelton.github.io/_posts/2020-05-03-Garage-Storage-Solutions.markdown

 ![Garage](/images/garage/7.jpg)

 Anyways, this took a few days of painting, cleaning, and abusing my Shop Vac.
 I need a new Ship Vac filter so bad now, but my garage is clean.
-Also I hung some stuff up!
+Also I hung some posters and decorations up that were just sitting on the ground.
+More floor space!

 ![Garage](/images/garage/8.jpg)
 ![Garage](/images/garage/10.jpg)